FacuM/romdeliverybot_support/README.md

 Oh, by the way, don't forget to define your Telegram API key!
 On whatever system you're in, define a shell/environment variable called `API_KEY` and put in there your key.

+#### Features
+- Basic social interactions.
+- Crashless exception-handled backend.
+- GitHub repository searching and listing, with summary of README contents appending.
+- Support for account token reporting and deletion.
+- High performance MySQL/MariaDB-backed message tracking.
+- Support for Android build guides lookup in LineageOS' server.
+- DuckDuckGo searches.

+#### Modules
+Some of the features of Robbie depend on the availability of several values, objects and external content providers (and receivers).
+Any module requiring a special treatment will be specified below, alongside the proper instructions to follow in order to get them working.

+- GitHub search

+  This module requires the following environment variables to be set:

+  - `MYSQL_HOSTNAME`
+  - `MYSQL_USERNAME`
+  - `MYSQL_PASSWORD`
+  - `MYSQL_DBNAME`

+  This module requires the following third-party software:

+  - `MySQL Server` or `MariaDB Server`

 #### TODO
 - [x] ~~Minimize the user activity on internals.~~
 - [ ] Improve performance (implement _AsyncTeleBot_).